bluesky/event-model/docs/source/event-descriptors.rst

 Event Descriptors
 =================

-In the section on :doc:`documents`, we gave an overview of the four kinds of document.
-We presented an example Run Start, Event, and Run Stop, but we deferred detailed discussion of the Event Descriptor.
+In the :doc:`data-model` section, we gave an overview of the document types.
+Here we present a more detailed discussion of the Event Descriptor.

 Recall our example 'event' document.

 .. code-block:: python

-    # 'event' document (same as above, shown again for reference)
+    # 'event' document
     {'data':
         {'temperature': 5.0,
           'x_setpoint': 3.0,